isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-02-03-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-SC-on-Singapore-Convention-of-Mediation-Bill.md

 <p style="margin-left:10%; margin-right:10%;">a.
 Singapore is one of the leading cross-border dispute resolution centres in the world.</p>

-  <p>b.
+<p style="margin-left:10%; margin-right:10%;">b.
 And undergirding this is our trusted legal system and a strong rule of law.</p>

-  <p>c.
+<p style="margin-left:10%; margin-right:10%;">c.
 We also provide a comprehensive suite of international dispute resolution services to meet the varying needs of businesses.
 These include litigation, arbitration and increasingly, mediation.</p>

 {:start="5"}
 5. As part of efforts to strengthen our dispute resolution ecosystem, Singapore has invested in the development of international commercial mediation, including through building up institutions, developing capabilities, and also updating our laws.

-  a.
-For instance, the Mediation Act was enacted in 2017 to establish a framework for mediation, and to provide a more conducive environment in Singapore for international commercial mediation.
+<p style="margin-left:10%; margin-right:10%;">a.
+For instance, the Mediation Act was enacted in 2017 to establish a framework for mediation, and to provide a more conducive environment in Singapore for international commercial mediation.</p>

 {:start="6"}
 6. In the same vein, the Singapore Convention Signing Ceremony and Conference held in August last year was an important milestone for Singapore’s efforts in developing the dispute resolution landscape, on at least two levels.